deepinv/deepinv/docs/source/user_guide/reconstruction/pretrained-models.rst

 associated reference and relevant details.
 All pretrained weights are hosted on `HuggingFace <https://huggingface.co/deepinv>`_.

-Click on the model name to learn more about the type of model and use `pretrained=True` to use the pretrained weights.
+Click on the model name to learn more about the type of model and use `pretrained="download"` to use the pretrained weights.

 .. list-table:: Summary of pretrained weights
    :widths: 20 5 25